 Make the most of the fantastic parks around Highgate by taking your training outside.
 Our bespoke programs allow you to train any time, any where.

 Personal Trainer Highgate: Helping you to get fit in your own home or office!

 Finding time to keep fit can be difficult when you are caught up in the bustle of London life.
 Fortunately, a Highgate personal trainer can help you.
 A Highgate Personal Trainer can help you get fit at a time, place, and location.
 If you enjoy exercising inside or outside in the wonderful Highgate, or in the comfort of your own house, PGPT can help.

 If you are interested in a Highgate personal trainer, then get in touch!

 Enquire today about Highgate personal trainers!

 Highgate is a very green region of north London at the north-eastern corner of Hampstead Heath, 4.5 miles (7.2 km) north-west of Charing Cross.
-Highgate is a standout amongst the mostly costly London vibrant areas in which to live in London.
+Highgate is a standout amongst the most costly vibrant areas in which to live in London.
 It has a dynamic preservation body, the Highgate Society, to protect its characteristics.

-These include, St Michael’s Church and steeple, St. Joseph’s Church and its green copper arch, Highgate School (1565) and Jacksons Lane.
-Highgate contains the Victorian graveyard in which the Communist rationalist Karl Marx is laid to rest, and numerous other famous individuals.
+These include St Michael’s Church and steeple, St. Joseph’s Church and its green copper arch, Highgate School (1565), and Jacksons Lane.
+Highgate contains the Victorian graveyard in which the Communist rationalist Karl Marx is laid to rest and numerous other famous individuals.

 The town is at the highest point of North Hill which gives sees crosswise over London: it is 129 meters (423 ft) above ocean level at its highest point.